-- 4.1.1 Normal meal service should be provided, while cold dishes, cold meat/fish and edible ice cubes should be cancelled.
-The cabin crew should clean and disinfect their hands before and after meals preparation . food and bevergages preparation area should be cleaned and disinfected. - 4.1.2 Lavatory should be cleaned once every 2 hours (or after being used 10 times) during flight, and after disinfection, hands should be timely cleaned and disinfected. - 4.1.3 Isolation area as per item 8.3.4 for handling possible in-flight emergencies, and the rear lavatory on the right side should be designated for the exclusive use by those who are experiencing signs and symbtoms of illness during flight.
+4.1.1 Normal meal service should be provided, while cold dishes, cold meat/fish and edible ice cubes should be cancelled.
+The cabin crew should clean and disinfect their hands before and after meals preparation.

+4.1.2 Lavatory should be cleaned once every 2 hours (or after being used 10 times) during flight, and after disinfection, hands should be timely cleaned and disinfected.

+4.1.3 Quarantine area as per item 8.3.4 for handling possible in-flight emergencies, and the rear lavatory on the right side should be designated for the exclusive use by those under quarantine.